The Caine Mutiny: Plot summary

+Prior to the arrival of the Caine in San Francisco, Queeg confined Stilwell to the ship for six months after catching him reading while on watch, a punishment that Keith and other officers regarded as excessive.
+In San Francisco, Stilwell arranges to have a relative send him a telegram faking a death in his family.
+Keith and executive officer Lieutenant Stephen Maryk see through Stilwell's ruse, but nevertheless allow him a shore leave pass, contradicting Queeg's orders.
+Suspicious of Stilwell's excuse, Queeg requests the Red Cross confirm the death.
+Months later, the Red Cross exposes Stilwell's lie, and Queeg orders him court-martialed by Keith and two other officers, making it clear to them that he wants Stilwell to receive a bad conduct discharge from the Navy.
+Instead, the three officers give Stilwell an extremely minor punishment, enraging Queeg and leading him to institute punitive measures against the ship's officers.

 Queeg's next act of paranoia begins when over half of a prized container of strawberries is discovered to be empty.
 He concocts elaborate and time-consuming procedures in which to catch the thief.
 These occupy all of the officers and crew for long hours and further erode confidence in and respect for the captain.
-When Queeg's pet theory is finally decisively flouted, he disappears into his cabin, leaving the ship in executive officer Lieutenant Stephen Maryk's hands for days.
+When Queeg's pet theory is finally decisively flouted, he disappears into his cabin, leaving the ship in Maryk's hands for days.

 The intellectual communications officer, Lieutenant Tom Keefer, who coined the "Yellowstain" nickname, suggests to Maryk that Queeg might be mentally ill.
 Keefer directs Maryk to "Section 184" of the Navy Regulations, under which a subordinate can relieve a commanding officer in extraordinary circumstances.
 Maryk, a dutiful and dependable executive officer who brooks no public criticisms of Queeg, nevertheless begins to keep a secret log of Queeg's actions, and ultimately decides to bring them to the attention of Admiral Halsey, commanding the Third Fleet, when Halsey's flagship and the Caine are anchored at the Ulithi atoll.
 Keefer agrees to accompany Maryk, but then gets cold feet and backs out, and both men return to their ship without ever meeting the admiral.

 Soon afterward, the Caine is caught in Typhoon Cobra, an ordeal that sinks three destroyers and threatens to overwhelm the Caine.
 At the height of the storm, Queeg's paralysis convinces Maryk that he must relieve the captain of command to prevent the loss of the ship.
 Keith, as officer of the deck, supports the decision.
 Maryk turns Caine into the wind and rides out the storm.